emo-eth/PokeAPI.py/README.md

   'location-area': 'http://pokeapi.co/api/v2/location-area/',
   'gender': 'http://pokeapi.co/api/v2/gender/', ...}`

 If not passed an `id` or `name`, each endpoint will return a list of available resources.
-Each method can take optional `limit` and `offset` parameters, which paginate the listed results accordingly. calling `pk.get_pokemon()` returns a list of the first 20 Pokémon:
+Each method can take optional `limit` and `offset` parameters, which paginate the listed results accordingly.
+The default `limit` is 20.
+Calling `pk.get_pokemon()` returns a list of the first 20 Pokémon:

 ```{'results':
 	[{'url': 'http://pokeapi.co/api/v2/pokemon/1/',